permafrost-dev/stackup/README.md

 ### Configuration: Includes

-The `includes` section of the configuration file is used to specify a list of filenames or file urls that should be merged with the configuration.
+The `includes` section of the configuration file is used to specify a list of filenames, file urls, or s3 urls that should be merged with the configuration.
 This is useful for splitting up a large configuration file into smaller, more manageable files or reusing commonly-used tasks, init scripts, or preconditions.
 Startup, shutdown, servers, and scheduled tasks are not merged from the included files.

 Included urls can be prefixed with `gh:` to indicate that the file should be fetched from GitHub.
 For example, `gh:permafrost-dev/stackup/main/templates/stackup.dist.yaml` will fetch the `stackup.dist.yaml` file from the `permafrost-dev/stackup` repository on GitHub.

+To use a file from an S3 bucket, prefix the url with `s3:`.
+For example, `s3:hostname/my-bucket-name/my-config.yaml` will fetch the `my-config.yaml` file from the `my-bucket-name` bucket on `hostname`.
+Amazon S3 and Minio are supported.

 Included files can be specified with either a relative or absolute pathname.
 Relative pathnames are relative to the directory containing the configuration file.
 Absolute pathnames are relative to the current working directory.